 Figure 16.
-(A)The equivalent circuit for the IEAP and (B) its physical interpretation.
+(A)The equivalent circuit for an IEAP and (B) its physical interpretation.

 The resistance Rs represents the charge-transfer resistance between the electrodes.
 The value of Rs is determined by the level of ionic conductivity in the IL-containing polymer membrane.